 Besides the horrible abuse of children that passes as civilized, there are other, less obvious - and seemingly contrasting - problems with how they're raised.
-In particular, the general notion of "sheltering" children does more harm than good in almost every form.
+The whole notion of "sheltering" children does more harm than good in almost every form.

 Child labor laws are the epitome of a terribly perverse idea.
 There might as well be a law against educating your children.
 "Labor" is a dirty-sounding word for "getting valuable experience by getting paid to provide value to someone so that everyone is happier".